10 Ways to Help Reduce Hyperactivity in Children With ADHD

-Good breakfast - If your child's teacher complains that he is frequently disrupting the class by fidgeting or getting up from his seat, start your child off with a good, healthy breakfast.
-Hunger and blood sugar peaks and valleys can make a child more hyperactive.
+If your child's teacher complains that he is frequently disrupting the class by fidgeting or getting up from his seat, start your child off with a good, healthy breakfast.
+Hunger and blood-sugar peaks and valleys can make a child more hyperactive.

-Routine and structure - Make sure your days, even weekends and vacations, follow a routine.
+Make sure your days, even weekends and vacations, follow a routine.
 Children with ADHD thrive in structured environments, when they know what to expect.
-Plan in transitional time to help your child move from one activity to another
+Allow for transitional time in between activities to help your child move from one to another

-Use music - Soothing music, such as classical music, can help some children calm down.
+Soothing music, such as classical music, can help some children calm down.
 Experiment with different types of music to find out what works for your child.
-Use music in the background for times when activity levels should be low, such as homework time, dinner time or before bedtime.
+Use music in the background for times when activity levels should be low, such as homework time, dinner time, or before bedtime.

-Exercise every day - Add exercise to your child's daily routine.
+Add exercise to your child's daily routine.
 Making sure your child gets at least 20 minutes of exercise each day can help reduce ADHD symptoms all day - and reduce depression and anxiety symptoms.
-Even during the cold winter months or on rainy days, try to find indoor exercises for your child - many of the video games have an exercise game to help your child keep moving and entertained.
+Even during the cold winter months or on rainy days, try to find indoor exercises for your child.
+Many of the video games have an exercise game to help your child keep moving and entertained.

-Stay calm yourself - Children react to your reaction.
-If you get upset, frustrated or angry, their hyperactivity levels may increase.
+Children react to your reaction.
+If you get upset, frustrated, or angry, their hyperactivity levels may increase.
 Take a few deep breaths, go into the other room, and take a short break if you need one.
 Staying calm and reacting with a neutral voice will help your child remain calm.

 While hyperactivity can cause inappropriate behavior in some situations, remember, hyperactivity is also seen as a positive trait.
 Many adults with ADHD appreciate their endless energy and feel they are able to accomplish much more than those without hyperactivity.
 Help your children learn to harness the excessive energy and use it to help them accomplish their goals.